Question: What Was Greek Religion?

 The question mentions "monotheistic" as in the monotheistic creed-based religions that refer to the Bible or Koran.
 While these books might refer to old or even ancient religions -- certainly Judaism is ancient by any count -- they are religions of a different sort.
 As indicated, they are based on a book that includes a set of prescribed practices and beliefs.
 In contrast, a contemporary example of an ancient religion not based on a specific book and more like the Greek type is Hinduism.

-Although there were some atheists among the ancient Greeks, Greek religion pervaded community life.
-It wasn't a separate sphere.
-People didn't take breaks each day or once a week to pray to the gods.
+Although there were atheists among the ancient Greeks, Greek religion pervaded community life.
+Religion was not a separate sphere.
+People did not take breaks each day or once a week to pray to the gods.
 There was no synagogue/church/mosque of Greece.
 There were temples, though, to store the statue of the deities, and the temples would be in the sacred spaces (temene) where public rituals would be carried out.

 Proper Public Religious Behavior Counted

-Personal, privately-held belief wasn't important; public, ritual performance was.
+Personal, privately-held belief unimportant or trivial; public, ritual performance mattered.
 While some practitioners of specific mystery cults may have looked to their religion as a way to attain the Afterlife, entrance to Paradise or Hell did not depend on one's religiosity.

 Religion dominated most events the ancient Greeks participated in.
 In Athens, more than half the days of the year were (religious) festivals.
 The main festivals lent their names to the months.
-Seemingly (to us) secular events, like athletic festivals (e.g., the Olympics), and theatrical performances were held to honor specific gods.
+Events that sound secular and like diversions to us, like athletic festivals (e.g., the Olympics), and theatrical performances were held purposefully, to honor specific gods.
 Going to the theater, therefore, combined Greek religion, patriotism, and entertainment.

 Greeks Honored Many Gods